ceciliahollins/visionOS-tutorial/README.md

 * Download or clone the project
 * Run the project on an Apple Vision Pro simulator

-## Help

-If the project is running but the simulator or device is not showing the widget, change the scheme to directly run the target.

 ## Authors

 Cecilia Hollins